 Branko Bijeljic Principal Research Fellow – multiphase flow and reactive transport

-Sajjad Foroughi, Post-doctoral researcher – pore-scale modelling
+Sajjad Foroughi, Post-doctoral researcher – pore-scale modelling and analysis

 Sati Asli Gundogar, Post-doctoral researcher – pore-scale modelling and analysis